 Local Historic Districts differ from districts listed on the National Register of Historic Places

 in that they are zoning overlay districts in which the design regulations act as the zoning regulations within the district.
 Local Historic Districts are designated by City Council

-by adoption of an ordinance following a public hearing.
-The Historic Preservation Commission would then be given the responsibility of administering the regulations within the district.
+by adoption of the ordinance following the public hearing.
+The Historic Preservation Commission is given the responsibility of administering the regulations within the district.
 Design guidelines provide standards for property owners in the local historic district who make changes or improvements to the exterior of their property.
-Design guidelines will also be used as standards for new construction or infill projects located in the local historic district.
+Design guidelines are also used as standards for new construction or infill projects located in the local historic district.
 Local Historic District design guidelines do not apply to changes made to the interior of a structure.